 You have a $500 deductible, get robbed for $1,200 worth of stuff.
-If you file a claim, you will get $700 back ($1,200 - $500 = $700), but the cost of your insurance is likely to go up and the claim will stay on your insurance history for 5 years.
-In other words, you will probably end up paying that $700 right back in a higher premium.
+If you file a claim, you will get $700 back ($1,200 - $500 = $700), but the cost of your insurance is likely to go up, and the claim will stay on your insurance history for five years.
+In other words, you will probably end up paying that $700 right back at a higher premium.
 You figure this out, so you choose not to file the small claim.

 Avoid this trap by just selecting the $1,000 deductible from the start and saving money on the cost of your policy.

 - Don't Over-Insure.
-Homeowners insurance should cover the Cost to Replace your home which DOES NOT equal the price to buy the home (aka Market Value).
-This is because the Market Value includes the price of the land.
-Even if your house burns down, you don’t have to rebuild the land – oh lucky you, leave that to the stars.
+Homeowners insurance should cover the Cost to Replace your home, which DOES NOT equal the price to buy the house (aka Market Value).
+They are different because the Market Value includes the value of the land and implied liabilities of owning that property.
+Even if your house burns down, you don't have to rebuild the earth – oh lucky you, leave that to the stars.
 Additionally, review any add-ons that are included in the policy to be sure they fit your needs.

 • Smoke Detectors

 • Fire Extinguisher

 • Recent Updates to your Roof, Plumbing, Heating, or Electrical

 • Fire Resistant Building Materials